 About

-HANNAH DUNPHY (she/her) is a communications strategist for international justice and global human rights.
-She works with internationally-recognized non-profit organizations and foundations as well as United Nations agencies by leading campaigns, digital content and brand strategy.
-Hannah's areas of expertise include international criminal justice, transitional justice, conflict and security, women's rights/gender justice, and ethical humanitarian storytelling.
+HANNAH DUNPHY (she/her) is a communications strategist for international justice and human rights.
+She works with international non-governmental organizations, foundations, and United Nations agencies to lead digital strategy, brand, and story-driven content for social impact.
+Hannah's areas of expertise include content strategy, social media management, web/graphic design, and digital marketing campaigns.

-She is currently Senior Communications Manger with Physicians for Human Rights (PHR).
-Previous she led digital communications and outreach with organizations including Justice Rapid Response, UN Women, the International Center for Transitional Justice, and Amnesty International USA.
+She is currently the Deputy Director of Digital Communications and Development at Physicians for Human Rights (PHR).
+Previously she led digital communications and outreach with organizations including Justice Rapid Response, UN Women, and the International Center for Transitional Justice.

-Throughout her career Hannah has use a variety of media to report on transitional justice processes around the world, including: the creation of a truth and reconciliation commission in Mali; the role of youth in Tunisia's transition from authoritarianism; and the work of the truth commission to examine injustices against the Native Wabanaki peoples in her home state of Maine.
+Throughout her career Hannah has use a variety of creative media to report on human rights and transitional justice around the world, including: the creation of a truth and reconciliation commission in Mali; the role of youth in Tunisia's transition from authoritarianism; and the work of the truth commission to examine injustices against the Native Wabanaki peoples in her home state of Maine.

 Hannah holds a Master's degree in International Affairs from The New School's Milano School (Departmental Scholar) and a Bachelor's degree in International Criminal Justice and Conflict Resolution from New York University's Gallatin School for Individualized Study (President's Service Award).
 In 2005, the Fur Cultural Revival of Portland, Maine formally recognized Hannah's contributions toward ending the genocide in Darfur, Sudan.
 Also in 2005, for her human rights work Hannah was the recipient of the J. Soycheck Award for Outstanding Unconventional Leadership.